fhellwig/sqlite-async/README.md

 ES6 Promise-based interface to the sqlite3 module.

 The `sqlite-async` module exports the `Database` class.
 Each method works the same as the original [`sqlite3 API`](https://github.com/mapbox/node-sqlite3/wiki/API).
 Instead of callbacks, each method returns a promise.
-The `prepare` method returns a `Statement` index that also wraps all of the original statement methods into methods that return a promise.
+The `prepare` method returns a `Statement` instance that also wraps all of the original statement methods into methods that return a promise.

 ## Usage